 Cloud hosting

-Cloud hosting is a modern hosting solution that involves hosting websites or applications on a network of interconnected servers, rather than a single physical server.
+Cloud hosting is a modern hosting solution that involves hosting websites on a network of interconnected servers, rather than a single physical server.
 This setup allows for easy scalability, as resources can be easily added or removed based on the website’s needs.
 Cloud hosting is known for its high performance, flexibility, and reliability, as the distributed nature of the infrastructure ensures that server downtime is minimized.
 While cloud hosting may be more expensive than shared hosting, it can be a cost-effective solution for websites that require rapid scalability and high performance.

 Conclusion